luminus-framework/luminus/resources/public/md/routes.md

 ## Restricting access

 To restrict access to pages you can create functions specifying custom access rules for your routes.
-Thes functions must accept three argument which are the method, the url, and the params.
+These functions must accept three argument which are the method, the url, and the params.
 The function must return a boolean indicating whether the page passed the rule.

 ```clojure